citizenweb3/manuscripts/content/cyber-bostrom-how-to-stake.md

 ## How to stake BOOT ##

-There are 2 ways to stake your BOOT tokens.
+There are 2 ways to stake your BOOT tokens:

 ### 1.Using Keplr ###